wisq/dp_trim/README.md

 ## Limitations

 The trim setting in the simulator **will not change**, nor will the angle of the rendered trim tab.
 This is by design — we are bypassing the simulator and performing trimming on the yoke itself.

+## Legal stuff

+Copyright © 2025, Adrian Irving-Beer.

+DpTrim is released under the [MIT license](LICENSE) and is provided with **no warranty**.
+I'm not responsible if your simulated plane crashes, your force feedback yoke punches you in the stomach, your trim wheel catches fire, etc.

+DpTrim is not developed by Desktop Pilot, or by Brunner, and is in no way associated with either of them.
+All trademarks are the property of their respective owners.